FIFA World cup 2014 Brazil Rewind

 The Best of FIFA World Cup 2014

-FIFA World Cup 2014 one of the great tournament of the past right up into the 21st century.
-Everyone can say it is the most marketable sports in the sports world.
-2014 World Cup was 20th World cup of FIFA and 32 teams part of the tournament.
-Top teams and best player of the world fighting with each other for making history.
-Brazil-Germany semi-final match one of the most watching match in the TV history.
+FIFA World Cup 2014 was one of the great tournaments of the past right up into the 21st century.
+Everyone can say it is the most marketable sport in the sports world.
+The 2014 World Cup was the 20th World cup of FIFA and 32 teams were part of the tournament.
+Top teams and the best players in the world fight with each other to make history.
+The Brazil-Germany semi-final match was one of the most watched matches in TV history.

 It was a highly-anticipated semi-final between the tournament hosts Brazil and then three-time champions Germany.
-Brazil is most successful team in the world cup history.
-The most decorated national team Brazil faced some issue before the match.
-Neymar facing injury and Thiago Silva suspended for the semi-final match.
+Brazil is the most successful team in World Cup history.
+The most decorated national team Brazil faced some issues before the match.
+Neymar faced injury and Thiago Silva was suspended for the semi-final match.

 FIFA World cup 2014, Brazil